Why It’s Time to Ditch Your Loofah

 Alternatively, if you’re not a fan of the sticky feeling you get after using body butters, you may reach for a lotion or moisturizer instead.
 This is also a good option if you’re prone to sweating, or if you’re living somewhere with a humid climate.

 Whatever you choose, remember that you can never go wrong with giving your body the hydration it needs!

 Well, that’s all you need to know about using loofahs, and why they’re damaging your skin more than you think!

 It’s a bit of a surprise, and it might need more getting used to, but you really might have to ditch your loofah this time around.

-In fact, you just find your skin more youthful, radiant, and glowing this time around.
+In fact, you just find your skin looking more youthful, radiant, and glowing this time around.